grantmacken/dotfiles/README.md

 ## Rationale
  - Toolbox kept under git control ( my main *working* desktop development environment )
  - Repo can be downloaded and incorporated into a new os setup
+ - Used to organize main dotfiles [bashrc, nvim, etc] and other project tools used in my projects.

 ## How To